What are rainforest habitats?

 - Work out where different animals live in rainforest habitats, and learn how chocolate and bananas travel from rainforests to us

-- Print off these rainforest wordsearches and mazes and see how quickly you can complete them
+- Print off these rainforest wordsearches and mazes and see how quickly you can fill them in

 - Print off and colour in these pictures of rainforest plants and animals